 I understand that the Student Handbook contains information that my child and I may need during the school year.
 I also understand that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
-If I have any questions regarding this handbook or Code of Conduct, I will direct those questions to the principal at the respective campus. [insert phone number or email address].
+If I have any questions regarding this handbook or Code of Conduct, I will direct those questions to the principal at the respective campus at 956-464-1995 or sara.perez@donnaisd.net